 The installer for installing Resource Monitoring Tool can be found on the Server Management Product and Release Notes site(Link opens in a new window).
-Starting in 2020.2, a single installer will install the prerequisites and the Master Server.
+Starting in 2020.2, a single installer will install the prerequisites and the RMT Server.
 Download all the files that start with Tabrmt.
-Starting in 2020.2, you will need only two installers: One for Master Server that includes prerequisites, and one for installing the Agent.
+Starting in 2020.2, you will need only two installers: One for RMT Server that includes prerequisites, and one for installing the Agent.

 - Review the following requirements and instructions:

 - Minimum Hardware Requirements and Recommendations for Tableau Resource Monitoring Tool

 - Pre-Installation Checklist - Tableau Resource Monitoring Tool

 - Windows Server 2012 R2

 - Make sure the Tableau Server installation you are going to be monitoring is licensed with the Server Management Add-onlicense.
 You must have a valid Server Management Add-on license to use the Resource Monitoring Tool.

 Review the size of Tableau Server logs.
 Once Agent is installed and configured, the Resource Monitoring Tool processes relevant historical data from Tableau Server logs before data is displayed.
 If there is a large amount of historical log data, it may take a while to process the information which in turn might result in a delay of processing newer events on the Server.